Fence Layout Decisions That Make Northwest Yards Feel Bigger

 Smart Layouts for Slopes, Corners, and Small Yards

-Many Northern Idaho and Washington properties sit on slopes.
-This can make residential fence installation tricky, but it is also a chance to make the yard appear deeper.
-On hillsides, you can either step the fence panels or “rack” them so they follow the ground.
+Many properties in Northern Idaho and Washington sit on slopes.
+This can make residential fence installation tricky, but it also provides a chance to make the yard appear deeper.
+On hillsides, you can either step the fence panels or “rack” them to follow the ground.
 The key is to keep the top line looking smooth and intentional from the main viewpoints.
 A clean, steady top line lets the yard read as one long plane instead of a choppy series of levels.

 Sharp corners can feel tight.
 Gentle curves or small offsets in the layout can: